A number of payments and charges are paid or levied outside the Single Electricity Market by the Transmission System Operators, EirGrid and SONI.

 For further details on these charges please refer to the latest ‘Statement of Charges’ section.

-EirGrid have published on the 15 September 2017, the approved EirGrid Statement of Charges for ROI TUoS (Transmission Use of System) for the 2017/2018 tariff year.
+EirGrid has published on the 16 September 2020, the approved EirGrid Statement of Charges for ROI TUoS (Transmission Use of System) for the 2020/2021 tariff year.
 This includes the GTUoS (Generator Transmission Use of System) Tariffs.
-Please see below
+Please see below:

 These tariffs have been developed on an all island basis but this statement of charges document is given for the Republic of Ireland.